top of page

 How did the VISAGUARD lawyer resolve the case?

-Wage certificates (proof of secure livelihood),
+• Wage statements (proof of secure livelihood),

-Proof of family relationship (birth certificates),
+• Evidence of family relationship (birth certificates),

 C. Conclusion

-What can we learn from this case?
+What can be learned from this case?

 Through precise legal argumentation, the preparation of his own comprehensive documentation, and the consistent enforcement of his client's rights – if necessary, even under threat of legal action – the client was able to achieve his goal: the permanent reunification of his family in Germany in accordance with the new legal situation.
 The case also illustrates that formally submitting a visa application is generally permissible and legally effective, even without an available online appointment.
 Authorities may not cite organizational deficiencies to delay or thwart legitimate applications.